sixem/ivfi-php/README.md

 + Mobile friendly.

 # Setup

+#### PS: You can download the latest release [here](https://github.com/sixem/eyy-indexer/releases)!

 ## 1. Files

 You can choose between having a **default** setup and a **standalone** setup.

 The default setup will import assets (`js`, `css` etc.) as separate files, like most sites.
 This is the most orderly setup.

-The standalone setup will have all of these files bundled directly into the `.php` file.
-This may slightly increase the time it takes for the page to load but it usually won't be noticeable at all.
+The standalone setup will have all of these files bundled directly into the `.php` file instead.

 ### Default
-Place the files from the [/public/](public/) directory into your root web directory.
+Place the files from the `build` directory into your root web directory.
 ### Standalone (Single file)
-Place the file from the [/standalone/](standalone/) directory into your root web directory.
+Place the file from the `standalone` directory into your root web directory.

 ## 2. Server Configuration